weweb-assets/ww-input-rich-text/AI.md

 Properties:
 - readonly: boolean - Whether editor is read-only.
 Default: false
 - editable: boolean - Whether editor is editable.
 Default: true
 - initialValue: string - Initial content.
-Default: ""
+Default: "".
+This is not multilang and must be a string.
 - placeholder: string - Placeholder text.
-Default: "Type here..."
+Default: "Type here...".
+This is not multilang and must be a string.
 - enableMention: boolean - Enable mention feature.
 Default: false
 - mentionChar: string - Mention trigger character.
 Default: "@"
 - mentionAllowSpaces: boolean - Allow spaces in mentions.
 Default: false